Student Accommodation in Brighton

 Kemptown – which is just round the corner from the city centre – is also a popular place when it comes to student housing in Brighton, with its seafront location offering unparalleled views of Brighton Pier and the coastline’s pebble beaches.

-The residents of Brighton are clearly a sociable lot, as it’s the 4-bedroom Brighton student houses (followed by 5- and 6-beds) that are the most popular on the UniHomes website.
+The residents of Brighton are clearly a sociable lot, as it’s the four-bedroom Brighton student houses (followed by five- and six-beds) that are the most popular on the UniHomes website.
 If you’re also in the market for sharing Brighton student accommodation with your friends, make sure you get in there sooner rather than later because it’s these properties that get snatched up the fastest.

 Student life in Brighton